DBC201/openvpn-ubuntu/README.md

 # openvpn-ubuntu

-Set up a connection to your ubuntu server using OpenVPN.
+Set up a vpn server on Ubuntu with OpenVPN.

 ## Installing OpenVPN Server on Ubuntu
 Simply run ```sudo ./setup.sh```.